Vycka/LoadRunner/README.md

 * [Future](../../wiki/TODOs)

 ### v0.8 is kinda in RC stage:
-https://github.com/Vycka/LoadRunner/tree/v0.8
+ * Apologies for the delay in making v0.8 final, need to solve late-found fundamental issue with scheduler before locking in interfaces. https://github.com/Vycka/LoadRunner/tree/v0.8

 ***Sorry for poor documentation, I don't have much time to work on it ATM, but if having any questions/suggestions/etc, feel free to contact me.***